skval55/node-express-2/conceptual.md

 - Did you prefer using Flask over Express?
 Why or why not (there is no right answer here --- we want to see how you think about technology)?
+  I like it about the same as flask i would say. i am kinda more drawn to js than python so that would sway me and i like the testing with jest and supertest more.